feagi/feagi/docs/api_compatibility.md

 ## Path Format Standardization

-The legacy FEAGI API used snake_case for path segments (e.g., `/v1/cortical_area`, `/v1/burst_engine`).
+To comply with industry best practices, FEAGI 2.0 is adopting the kebob-case aka. dash-case instead of snake_case format The legacy FEAGI API used snake_case for path segments (e.g., `/v1/cortical_area`, `/v1/burst_engine`).
 The FEAGI 2.1 API maintains this naming convention for all routes while accepting hyphenated alternatives:

 - `/v1/cortical_area` and `/v1/cortical-area` are both valid